gregdetre/healthyselfjournal/docs/reference/PYPI_PUBLISHING.md

  - [ ] Tag and push: `git tag v<version> && git push origin v<version>`
  - [ ] Update `CHANGELOG.md` with highlights for this release
  - [ ] (If enabled) CI Trusted Publishing workflow runs and succeeds
+  - [ ] If distributing the desktop app, follow the Desktop app release checklist in `docs/reference/DESKTOP_APP_PYWEBVIEW.md`

 ## Quick checklist for a new version